József Mucha: Playing career

-National team

-He played 6 times for the national team between 1974 and 1981.
+He played six times for the Hungary national team between 1974 and 1981.

-As a coach
+Coaching career

-He graduated as a football coach from the University of Physical Education in Budapest.
-From 1983 he worked as a coach at Ferencvárosi TC.
+Mucha graduated as a football coach from the University of Physical Education in Budapest.
+From 1983 he worked as a coach at Ferencváros.
 He first worked with the junior team and then as a coach for Tibor Nyilasi.
 In 1996 and 1999 he was temporarily head coach of the first team on two occasions.
 Later, his name was mentioned as a possible head coach of Dorogi FC, which did not materialize.
 He led FC Tiszaújváros and then BFC Siófok for one season each, both in Nemzeti Bajnokság I. Interestingly, on two occasions he led his players against the team from Dorogi FC and both times came out victorious.
 Firstly, as coach of FC Tiszaújváros in 1998 and then as coach of BFC Siófok in 2001.
 A special attraction of this match was that Dorogi FC was managed by the same László Strausz, who had been head coach of BFC Siófok a few weeks earlier.
-He is the appointed national coach of the Hungarian national futsal team and also the coach of the futsal team of the NB I champion Rubeola FC Csömör.
+He is the appointed national coach of the Hungary national team and also the coach of the futsal team of the NB I champion Rubeola FC Csömör.